stablekernel/aqueduct/source/docs/testing/best_practices.md

 }
 ```

-Objects a controller receives in this way are called dependencies.
+These objects are called dependencies.
 Passing references like this allows for injecting dependencies that depend on the environment; e.g. in production, development or during tests.
 It also avoids tight coupling between the objects in your application.

 Minimize the access a controller has to its dependencies; e.g. don't pass it a `StreamController` when it only needs `Sink` or a `Stream`.